opentok/opentok-android-sdk-samples/Advanced-Audio-Driver/README.md

 new Thread(captureThread).start();
 ```

-The CustomAudioDevice overrides the `startCapturer` method, which is called when the app starts
+The AdvancedAudioDevice overrides the `startCapturer` method, which is called when the app starts
 sampling audio to be sent to the publisher's stream.
 The audio capture thread reads audio samples
 from the AudioRecord object into a buffer, `m_recbuffer`: